 Some of the popular Haryana cuisines are Singri ki sabzi, Kachri ki Sabzi, Methi Gajar, Mixed Dal, Hara Dhania Cholia, Kadhi Pakora, Tamatar Chutney, Bathua Raita, Khichri, Mithe Chawal, Besan Masala Roti Makhan, Bhura Roti Ghee, Bajra Aloo Roti Makhan, Churma, Kheer, and Malpuas.
 Saag (a veggie preparation) is common as is milk, curd, and buttermilk.

 Haryana Music and dance

-Haryana has rich tradition of dances for various occasions (wedding, festivals, etc.) and seasons (harvest, sowing of seeds, monsoon, etc.).
-Haryana have many rich variety of folk dances, The Dhamal dance reminds of the Bhangra of Punjab, some of the other form of Folk dances of haryana are Khoria Dance, Saang Dance, Chhath Dance, Khoria Dance, Ghoomar Dance, Ras Leela, Jhumar Dance and Loor dance.
+Haryana has a rich tradition of dances for various occasions (wedding, festivals, etc.) and seasons (harvest, sowing of seeds, monsoon, etc.).
+Haryana has a much rich variety of folk dances, The Dhamal dance reminds of the Bhangra of Punjab, some of the other forms of Folk dances of Haryana are Khoria Dance, Saang Dance, Chhath Dance, Khoria Dance, Ghoomar Dance, Ras Leela, Jhumar Dance and Loor dance.